-This article discusses the importance of histograms generated by high-end cameras, which help in clicking better pictures.
-Apart from a general discussion on histogram, a MATLAB implementation of the same is provided for the hard-core programmers.
+This article discusses the importance of Digital Camera histograms generated by high-end cameras, which help in clicking better pictures.
+Apart from a general discussion on histograms, a MATLAB implementation of the same is provided for the hard-core programmers.

 Histogram is an excellent feature available in most of the modern-day cameras from Nikon, Canon, etc. Unfortunately, very few people know how to make good use of histograms.
 By understanding histograms we can predict how good the picture is going to be even before clicking it.

 Fig. 1 shows a typical LCD screen of a high-end camera.
 The control menu of the camera is shown in Fig. 2.
 On the top right corner of control menu is a black box marked as histograms, which shows a waveform that most camera-users think is useless.
 But if we understand this waveform we can click our pictures perfectly, without later realising that the lightening or illumination was poor.